 You may be stuck with little hours at your job.
 Possibly, you may be working overtime to help keep the economy flowing.

-If you get sick, you could be out of work for 14 days and possible more.
+If you get sick, you could be out of work for 14 days and possibly more.
 That could cause financial hardships if your company doesn’t have paid sick leave.

-We will cover more money management tips to help with your income fluctuations.
+We will cover more tips for the financial crisis to help with your income fluctuations.
 For now, just be aware, that your income may not be as consistent as it normally is.
 So, start to understand you may need to begin to live below your means.

 Did you know about the types of income?
 It is one of the best ways to help stabilize you in a crisis.